engageLively/galyleo-examples/demos/README.md

 3. ufos-pandas.
 This is the same dataset and dashboard as in UFOs, but Notebook.ipynb has been adapted to using [Pandas](https://pandas.pydata.org/), and is an example of how to effectively construct a dashboard from Pandas dataframes.

 4. senate-elections.
 The Notebook is in Notebook.ipynb, the dashboard file in senate-elections.gd.json.
 The dataset is from the [MIT Election Lab](https://electionlab.mit.edu/)[Senate Elections dataset](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/PEJ5QU), replicated in 1976-2020-senate.csv.
 The Senate Control dataset was compiled by hand, and is in senate-control.csv

+5. nightingale.
+The Notebook is in Notebook.ipynb, the dashboard file in nightingale.gd.json.
+The dataset is from [Compute.io](https://github.com/compute-io).